fedora-python/pep-drafts/pep-A.rst

 The mechanism of handling missing standard library modules through the use of the ``.missing.py`` files was chosen due to its advantages both for CPython itself and for Linux and other distributions that are packaging it.

-The missing pieces of standard library module can be subsequently installed simply by putting the module file in it's appropriate location, which will then take precedence over the corresponding ``.missing.py`` file.
+The missing pieces of standard library modules can be subsequently installed simply by putting the module files in their appropriate location, which will then take precedence over the corresponding ``.missing.py`` files.
 This makes installation simple for Linux package managers.

 This mechanism also solves the minor issue of importing a module from ``site-packages`` that shadows a standard library module.
 Now, Python will import the ``.missing.py`` file and won't ever look for a *stdlib* module in ``site-packages``.

 In addition, this method of handling missing *stdlib* modules can be implemented in a succinct, non-intrusive way in CPython, and thus won't add to the complexity of the existing code base.

 The ``.missing.py`` file can be customized by the packager to provide any desirable behaviour.
-While we strongly recommend that these files only raise ImportError with an appropriate message, there is no reason to limit customization options -- especially since importing a Python module is trivial to implement.
+While we strongly recommend that these files only raise an ``ImportError`` with an appropriate message, there is no reason to limit customization options—especially since importing a Python module is trivial to implement.

 Backwards Compatibility